MJL-test-it/resource-guru-challenge/morse_code/README.md

 ruby run_specs.rb --help
 ```
 Running the integration specs will remove all the translated files in the
- directories in a clean up step.
+ directories in a clean up step. _Including any in the `translations` directory_.

 ## Usage